 - Relyvrio: It can slow the rate of decrease in people to manage their daily functions.
 The potential side effects of this drug include diarrhea, belly pain, nausea, and upper respiratory infection.

 In addition, a doctor may prescribe medications to ALS sufferers to get relief from other symptoms of ALS.
 Constipation, sleep problems, and fatigue, to name some of them.

 How Can a Compounding Pharmacy in Aurora Fulfil Prescriptions for ALS Patients?

 Firstly, FDA-approved medicines for ALS have side effects.
 Secondly, each ALS patient is unique, so it is hard to determine whether the initial medication dosage will benefit the patient or not.

-Nevertheless, physicians and neurologists can work with a compounding pharmacy to fulfill prescriptions for ALS patients.
+Nevertheless, physicians and neurologists can work with a compounding pharmacy in Aurora to fulfill prescriptions for ALS patients.
 It can also help doctors and neurologists effectively test the effects of medication for ALS patients because pharmacy compounding works on the principle, “serving the exact needs of individual patients with the creation of custom compounded medications.”
 Thus, ALS patients, after consulting with their doctors, may take their prescription to a compounding pharmacy to fulfill it.

 Can Therapies Help ALS Sufferers

 Different types of therapies can help ALS sufferers, contingent on the symptoms of their disease.
 Breathing care, physical therapy, speech therapy, occupational therapy, and nutritional support can help ALS patients effectively tackle their problems and improve their quality of life.